apache/incubator-odftoolkit-site/src/site/markdown/simple/Home.md

     [http://odftoolkit.org/projects/odfdom/pages/Development#Coding_Guidelines
     code guidelines] are same as ODFDOM.
   - Step 4.
 Test your contribution with Mecurial command to make sure all the unit tests pass.  mvn
   - Step 5.
-Generate a patch with hg commands.  hg commit -A -u "Developer:xxx" -m "#bug XY# Description of changes"  hg export -a
+Generate a patch with hg commands.  hg commit -A -u &quot;Developer:xxx&quot; -m &quot;&#35;bug XY&#35; Description of changes&quot;  hg export -a
     -g -o ../myChanges.patch
   - Step 6.
 Upload your patch to bugzilla.
   - Step 7.
 Refactor your patch if you get comments from reviewers.